CaptainChicky/My-Repository-Overview/README.md

   - [Endermanch's malware database 2](https://github.com/CaptainChicky/dmc)

 2) Regarding activation or tampering software:
+- Self-created:
   - [Removing Adobe Genuine Client](https://github.com/CaptainChicky/Remove-Adobe-Genuine-Client)
   - [Activating Microsoft Products for testing](https://github.com/CaptainChicky/Activate-Microsoft-products-for-testing-in-virtual-machines)
+- Forked(will likely not update from the date they are forked):
+Ø

 3) Games:
+- Self-created:
+Ø
+- Forked(will likely not update from the date they are forked):
   - [cmd pet](https://github.com/CaptainChicky/cmd-pet)

 4) Tools: